dudik/IFJ-19-testing-script/README.md

 ## Usage
 ### Input
-test.src requires some input - create file test.in with input
+If test.src requires some input create file test.in with input

 ## Tests
 By default only the tests in the tests folder will be run.
 To specify a folder or a file use the first argument of the script.